Tech, healthcare to get bumped up in Russell index remake

-NEW YORK, June 21 (Reuters) - Largecap technology and healthcare sectors are expected to see a bump in weighting when index provider FTSE Russell completes its annual refresh of its benchmarks on Friday, as investors brace for what is annually the largest stock trading day of the year.
+NEW YORK (Reuters) - Largecap technology and healthcare sectors are expected to see a bump in weighting when index provider FTSE Russell completes its annual refresh of its benchmarks on Friday, as investors brace for what is annually the largest stock trading day of the year.

 The reconstitution of the Russell indexes happens each year on the fourth Friday in June.
 Stocks are added or deleted to the Russell 1000 large cap and Russell 2000 small cap, prompting fund managers to adjust their portfolios to reflect new weightings.